 Emma Norman Todd Distinguished Lecture Series

-The Emma Norman Todd Distinguished Lecture Series is named for the first Black student to graduate from Central Michigan University.
+The Emma Norman Todd Distinguished Lecture Series is named for one of the first Black students to attend Central Michigan University.
 After completing her studies in 1910, Todd taught in a single-room school in the Mid-Michigan community of Remus, where she was born.

 This series honors her legacy as an educator and advocate for community and equality by bringing distinguished scholars in the fields of racial and social justice to campus to share their knowledge and experiences.